secdevops-cuse/CyberRange/README.md

 2. Cloud Computing
 3. DevOps

-leveraging the newest technologies to aimed at many groups of IT professionals and across all yrs of knowledge.

 The ultimate vision enables the community to build an extensive open-source bootstrap red/blue team training environment leveraging the largest cloud environment and helping individuals become familiar